malloydata/malloy/docs/_src/examples/ecommerce.md

 # eCommerce Walkthrough: An Intro to Malloy Syntax & the VSCode Plugin
-_The following walk-through covers similar concepts to the [Quick Start](https://github.com/looker-open-source/malloy/#quick-start-videos) videos in the README._
+_The following walk-through covers similar concepts to the [Quick Start](https://github.com/looker-open-source/malloy/#quick-start-videos) videos in the README.
+You can find the complete source code for this model [here](https://github.com/looker-open-source/malloy/blob/docs-release/samples/ecommerce/ecommerce.malloy)._

 Malloy queries compile to SQL.
 As Malloy queries become more complex, the SQL complexity expands dramatically, while the Malloy query remains concise and easier to read.